NVIDIA/DIGITS/README.md

 #### Installing caffe prerequisites on Mac OS

-If you have [homebrew](http://brew.sh/) installed, you can follow the instructions from [caffe's page](http://caffe.berkeleyvision.org/install_osx.html)
+If you have [homebrew](http://brew.sh/) installed, you can follow the instructions from  [caffe's installation page](http://caffe.berkeleyvision.org/install_osx.html)

 #### Build caffe: